 Locations & Seating

 The seating is metal, but there is a decent amount and many are armrest-free, so you could lie down if you have something soft and cushioned.
 Terminal 3, the newest of the four terminals, is your best bet for sleeping and amenities.
-Terminal 2 seems to have the worst reputation, with few amenities, crowded seats, and no way to access other terminals, even on long layovers.
-Some travellers report that there were signs prohibiting sleeping in certain areas, with fines for doing so – though we are unable to confirm this.
+Terminal 2 has the worst reputation, with few amenities, crowded seats, and no way to access other terminals, even on long layovers.
+Some travellers report signs prohibiting sleeping in certain areas, with fines for doing so – though we cannot confirm this.

 Travellers report both heavy air-conditioned, chilly temps and warm, stuffy temperatures, so consider dressing in layers to handle either situation.
-Do bring along extra layers or a sleep mat to soften the metal benches and hard floors. [ update ]
+Bring extra layers or a sleep mat to soften the metal benches and hard floors.

-At the time of this update, we have not received reports from travellers related to terminal brightness.
-Arrive prepared with eyeshades or something else to cover your eyes, such as a shirt or towel. [ update ]
+At the time of this update, we have not received reports from travellers about terminal brightness.
+Arrive prepared with eyeshades or something else to cover your eyes, such as a shirt or towel.

-Daytime sleepers can expect to hear frequent announcements, blaring TVs and music, and the noise from other travellers.
+Daytime sleepers can expect to hear frequent announcements, blaring TVs and music, and noise from other travellers.
 At night, the noise will depend on where you’re sleeping.
-As a precaution, come prepared with earplugs or noise-cancelling headphones. [ update ]
+As a precaution, come prepared with earplugs or noise-cancelling headphones.

 Food & Drink

-We’re not able to confirm whether any food concessions are open 24-hours, so stock up on food and water before you get tuck in for the night. [ update ]
+We cannot confirm whether any food concessions are open 24 hours, so stock up on food and water before you tuck in for the night.

 Security & Safety

 Airport staff are generally tolerant of overnight sleepers.
-That said, we have received many reports of sketchy behavior in the airport, including non-travellers hanging around pre-Security areas, perhaps looking to make a buck, steal some luggage, or worse.
-CCTVs have broken or gone offline in the past, missing serious crime incidents.
-There has been, and perhaps continues to be, an ongoing scam involving airport staff planting bullets in travellers’ luggage, so keep your bags close by at all times.
+That said, we have received many reports of sketchy behaviour in the airport, including non-travellers hanging around pre-security areas, perhaps looking to make a buck, steal some luggage, or worse.
+CCTVs have broken or gone offline, missing serious crime incidents.
+In the past, there was an ongoing scam involving airport staff planting bullets in travellers’ luggage, so keep your bags close by at all times.

 More recent traveller reports highlight friendlier staff experiences.
 As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

-To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Manila Airport.
+To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Manila Airport in the form below.